integeruser/jgltut/README.md

 # Learning Modern 3D Graphics Programming with LWJGL 3 and JOML
 This project is a port of *[Learning Modern 3D Graphics Programming](https://web.archive.org/web/20150225192611/http://www.arcsynthesis.org/gltut/index.html)* tutorials to Java using [LWJGL](https://www.lwjgl.org/) and [JOML](http://joml-ci.github.io/JOML/), distributed in the hope that it will be useful.
 The original project, named `gltut`, can be found [here](https://bitbucket.org/alfonse/gltut/wiki/Home).
-Since it is needed by the tutorials, this repository also includes a partial port of the *[Unofficial OpenGL SDK](https://bitbucket.org/alfonse/unofficial-opengl-sdk/wiki/Home)* (`glsdk` for short), which contains a DDS texture loader and other useful stuff.
+Since it is needed by the tutorials, this repository also includes a partial port of the *[Unofficial OpenGL SDK](https://bitbucket.org/alfonse/unofficial-opengl-sdk/wiki/Home)*, named `glsdk`, which contains a DDS texture loader and other useful stuff.

 To try the tutorials without building the source code, you can download the runnable JAR included in the [Releases](https://github.com/integeruser/jgltut/releases) section.
 Many tutorials print messages to console: run the JAR from the command line with `java -jar jgltut.jar` to view the output (also useful in case of errors).